Building a Better Transaction

 Something is Broken

 Every corporate transaction is structured around a set of material terms.
 A venture financing might have 30.
 A complex M&A deal might have 80.
-These are what the parties actually negotiate, and in a well-designed system, every document, schedule, model, and checklist would be downstream of them.
+They're what the parties actually negotiate, and in a well-designed system, every document, schedule, model, and checklist would be downstream of them.

-In practice, transactions don't operate that way.
+In practice, however, that relationship is difficult to maintain.
 Two related problems get in the way.

 Agents Need Help

-Agents are getting increasingly good at executing documents and other deliverables.
+Agents are getting increasingly good at producing documents and other deliverables.
 As a result, much of the manual translation work described above no longer needs to be done by hand.
+But there’s a reason most agentic drafting demos focus on NDAs and simple commercial contracts.
+They’re self contained documents with a small number of terms that fit cleanly into a prompt.

-But agents still must determine what the attorney's intent actually is, and fragmented deal state makes that incredibly difficult.
-This is why agents often perform well on first drafts but lose reliability as the deal progresses.
-At the outset, the inputs are limited and the deal state is coherent.
-As negotiations unfold, terms change, and exceptions get introduced, the state becomes harder to locate and interpret.
+Corporate transactions present a very different challenge.
+Most importantly, agents need to understand the actual state of the deal, and fragmented terms make that much harder.
+That’s why agents often perform well on first drafts but become less reliable as the transaction progresses.
+At the outset, the inputs are limited and the deal state is relatively coherent.
+As negotiations unfold, terms change, exceptions get introduced, and the current state becomes harder to locate and interpret.

 Enter the Terms Map

-Our solution is the terms map: a structured representation of the deal that holds every material term in one place.
-The terms map makes every deal term explicit and becomes the single source of truth.
+Walton's solution is the terms map.
+It's a structured representation of the transaction that holds every material term in one place.
+It makes every deal term explicit and becomes the single source of truth for both humans and agents.

 Lawyers using Walton no longer need to piece the transaction together from drafts, emails, calls, and memory.

 Walton agents use the terms map to generate the deal documents and all other deliverables.
-These deliverables are stateless outputs.
-When a term changes, the agents simply regenerate the deliverables to reflect the new deal state.
+Those deliverables are stateless outputs.
+When a term changes, the agents simply regenerate them to reflect the new deal state.
+As a result, the agents can perform with the same level of accuracy whether they're producing the first draft or the tenth.

 When both sides of a deal are on Walton, attorneys can negotiate directly on the terms map by proposing changes to the underlying terms.
 Each term becomes its own negotiation unit.
-Of course, redlines and other external inputs can be uploaded and incorporated into the terms map at any time.
+For backwards compatibility, redlines and other external inputs can be uploaded and incorporated into the terms map at any time.
+And the full set of deal documents is always one agent call away.

 What this Changes

 The terms map lets lawyers and agents each focus on the work they do best.
 Lawyers spend more time on judgment, negotiation, strategy, and deal structuring.
-Agent outputs become far more reliable because they are grounded in a structured, authoritative view of the deal.
-Transactions on Walton move faster because the system no longer has to reconstruct deal state from scattered artifacts.
+Agent outputs become far more reliable because they're grounded in a structured, authoritative view of the deal.
+Transactions on Walton move faster because the system no longer needs to reconstruct deal state from scattered artifacts.

 The longer-term implications are even bigger.
 The transaction itself becomes a machine-legible object.
 Agents on both sides will eventually handle the full execution layer, with lawyers operating at the higher level of strategy and judgment.
 Transactions will close at software speed.